 - Know your evacuation routes before flooding occurs.

-- More people drown in their cars than anywhere else.
+- Do not drive through flooded areas.
+More people drown in their cars than anywhere else.

 - Don't drive around road barriers.

-- Keep creeks, streams and ditches clean and free of debris.
+- Keep creeks, streams, and ditches clean and free of debris;

-- Use a car wash.
+- Use a car wash;

-Protect Your Property from Flooding
+Protect Yourself and Your Property from the Next Flood

 FEMA's library offers information about elevating and floodproofing structures.